softwarefactory-project/dlrnapi_client/docs/command-line.md

     promotion-get       Get information about promotions
-    commit-import       Import a commit built by another instance build-metrics       Fetch build metrics in a time period
+    commit-import       Import a commit built by another instance build-metrics       Fetch build metrics in a time period package-recheck     Recheck one or more failed to build packages

 ```
 The **url** parameter is mandatory in all cases. **username** and **password**